AaltoSciComp/linux-shell/content/starting-commands.rst

 ::

-  less filename
+  less filename  # 'q' to exit
-  nano filename  # to exit Ctrl-x
+  nano filename  # Ctrl-x to exit

 The most common commands